achalkagwad/achalkagwad/README.md

 🎓 &nbsp; I hold a B.E degree in Computer Science(graduated back in 2010).
 Recently completed Post Graduate Program in Data Science and Machine Learning with edtech partner Upgrad.
 I'm currently undergoing Masters in Data Science and Machine Learning with Liverpool John Moores University Upgrad.\
 🌱 &nbsp;I'm looking to solve typical ecommerce and consumer marketing problems in that value chain, using data and machine learning, working alongside cross functional teams.
 I am in the process to enhance and build domain knowledge and typical Data and ML skills necessary to solve such problems. \
 ✍️ &nbsp;Before stepping into the world of data science with consumer marketing I served as founder and business owner in my start up dealing with Children's Holistic(Physical, Emotional and Spiritual) Wellbeing.
 More details on the work we did here:(https://www.thehomecoming.org) and (https://fb.me/dhomecoming) \
-✍️ &nbsp;To recharge my batteries I use yoga and yogic tools, hitting the gym, reading entrepreneurial and business books and off lately playing the Djembe(African Musical Instrument) \
+✍️ &nbsp;To recharge my batteries(keep balance between left and right brains) I use yoga and yogic tools, hitting the gym, reading entrepreneurial and business books and off lately playing the Djembe(African Musical Instrument) \
 💬 &nbsp;I am open to connect, have quality discussions and build network.
 I am mostly active on Email, LinkedIn and Facebook\
 ✉️ &nbsp;You can shoot me an email at achal.kagwad@gmail.com !
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://www.thehomecoming.org) for more details about me.